-So before you throw it away, consider: Is it really broken?
-And where can I take this electronic item to possibly be reused?
+So before you throw it away, ask yourself: Where can I take my WEEEL to possibly be reused?

-Sometimes there is a lack of motivation or knowledge to fix an electronic item when it breaks, resulting in it being discarded.
-A simple repair job could extend the lifespan of discarded electronic waste.
+Before you throw it away, consider: Is it really broken?
+Sometimes there is a lack of motivation or knowledge to fix a WEEEL item when it breaks, resulting in it being discarded.
+A simple repair job could extend the lifespan of discarded WEEEL.

 Electronic waste should never be put in with your normal rubbish.
 Find out where to drop your E-waste off by clicking the button below.